 A few weeks back we looked at the 2” mortar cleaning brush here.
 Tonight we are taking a look at the accompanying cleaning case for the 2” mortar, which holds the brush amongst other items.
 The cleaning kit is housed in a large webbing wallet with a shoulder strap attached:Opening it up we can see a number of pockets and securing straps:These hold the various components of the kit; a large tin lined pocket holds the brush head:This has a quick release tab that opens a large flap allowing access to the brush head:A long pocket sits next to this to hold the folding cleaning rod:Again the lid of this is secured with a tab and staple quick release buckle.
 The third and final set of pockets on the cleaning rod are a two part affair, the lower section holds the oil bottle, the same square one seen in the Bren spares kit, whilst a second pocket is sewn above this:This again uses a quick release buckle and has an internal divider within to separate it into two spaces:I believe this would have held a small wrench used to take the mortar apart with.
 The case and its contents laid out looks as follows (minus the a few bits which I don’t have yet):The complete contents can be seen in this diagram from the user’s manual:This mortar cleaning case dates from 1946, and has date, manufacturer and stores code printed on the edge of the top flap:This is one of the simpler cleaning kits, especially compared to those for the automatic weapons, with relatively few parts to it, however what it lacks in components it makes up for in size and weight as this is a fairly substantial bit of kit.
 At some point I will need to add a 2” mortar to my collection, but for now it has been fun getting the cleaning kit together.

-I am rather fond of the coloured FS cap, whilst war time examples are fetching good money today, especially for the smaller regiments, the post war examples privately purchased by officers are much more affordable, as in the case of this REME example that cost me just £9:As can be expected from an officer’s cap, the quality is excellent, with the cap made up from red and midnight blue panels, piped in yellow:The buttons on the front are made of staybrite anodised aluminium and feature the regiment’s chained horse badge:The Queen’s crown cap badge also has the chained horse, in front of a lightning bolt and standing on the world:This badge was introduced after the end of the Second World War as King George VI was not overly impressed with the design of the wartime one.
+I am rather fond of the coloured FS cap, whilst war time examples are fetching good money today, especially for the smaller regiments, the post war examples privately purchased by officers and men are much more affordable, as in the case of this REME Other Ranks example that cost me just £9:As can be expected from a post war cap, the quality is excellent, with the cap made up from red and midnight blue panels, piped in yellow:The buttons on the front are made of staybrite anodised aluminium and feature the regiment’s chained horse badge:The Queen’s crown cap badge also has the chained horse, in front of a lightning bolt and standing on the world:This badge was introduced after the end of the Second World War as King George VI was not overly impressed with the design of the wartime one.
 The symbolism of the badge design is apparently that the chained horse represents power harnessed, the lightning bolt emphasises the electrical nature of the corps and the globe indicates that its members serve worldwide.
 The badge was designed by Mr Stephen Gooden, the Royal Academician and was approved by the King on 14th August 1947.

 Merry Christmas!
 Exactly a year ago today we looked at a Christmas airgraph here, tonight we have two more examples, however these are visually more elaborate than the last one.
 Whilst the last example was sent to a soldier overseas form England, these examples are sent the other way form a serviceman in the Middle East back to the UK.
 The first is from Christmas 1943 and was sent by Private Rowland Mann of the Royal Army Ordnance Corps to a relative (his brother) in Hunslet, Leeds:As can be seen the design is fairly simple with the army’s crest in the centre and a simple pre-printed message wishing the recipient greeting and best wishes for Christmas and the New Year.